cur-dev/nvsmi/README.md

 remotes::install_github("wrathematics/nvsmi")
 ```

 You will need to have NVIDIA's NVML library installed to build the package.
-NVML is bundled with CUDA, which you can download from the [nvidia website](https://developer.nvidia.com/cuda-downloads).
-You can specify the nvml.h and libnvidia-ml.so paths with the configure-args `--with-nvml-include` and `--with-nvml-lib`, respectively.
+NVML is bundled with CUDA, which you can download from the [NVIDIA website](https://developer.nvidia.com/cuda-downloads).

+The package needs to be able to find `nvml.h` and `libnvidia-ml.so`, whose paths you can specify with the configure-args `--with-nvml-include` and `--with-nvml-lib`, respectively.
+We also recommend setting `/usr/local/cuda/` as a link to your latest CUDA installation, which is an option when you install CUDA via the runfile (and should automatically happen if you use the .deb or .rpm).

+If you have trouble building the package, please open an issue with an output of the package configure (what you see when you run `./configure`), as well as the locations of `nvml.h` and `libnvidia-ml.so` on your system.

+I have literally no idea how to get this to work on Windows at this time.